CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

        ![](../media/Lab-03/connection-1.png)

  1. Review the available databases by selecting **Databases** from the list.
 You will see the database that is selected by default.
-Click on **connect**.
+Click on **Connect**.

        ![](../media/Lab-03/connection-2.png)